Best AI Software for Law Firms

 What are the biggest challenges law firms face today?

-The biggest challenges law firms face today are slow response times, missed leads, heavy administrative work, inconsistent client intake, and limited visibility into intake performance.
-These issues directly impact how many cases a firm signs and how efficiently it grows.
+Slow response times, missed leads, excessive administrative work, inconsistent intake, and no visibility into pipeline performance.
+These issues compound each other and directly affect how many cases a firm signs.

 Why do law firms lose potential clients before a consultation?